-As previously mentioned, this formulation has been originally developed in social science and economic studies where there is a vector of predictors $\bx_{il}$ for each combination of unit $i$ and class $l$ \citep{hausman1978}.
+As mentioned previously, this formulation has been originally developed in social science and economic studies where there is a vector of predictors $\bx_{il}$ for each combination of unit $i$ and class $l$ \citep{hausman1978}.
 This is, however, not always the case in general classification settings.
-Indeed, in such situations it is more common to observe a single vector $\bx_i=(x_{i1}, \ldots, x_{ip})^\intercal$ of $p$ predictors for each statistical unit $i=1, \ldots, n$ and the focus is on modeling the vector $\bpi(\bx_i)=[\pi_1(\bx_i), \ldots, \pi_L(\bx_i)]^{\intercal}$, to ultimately predict the class $y_i$ of unit $i$.
-In Sections \ref{sec.2.2} and \ref{sec.2.3} we focus on two widely--implemented representations \citep{stern_1992,tutz1991}, which address this goal, while still relying on Gaussian latent utilities.
+Indeed, in these situations it is more common to observe only a single vector $\bx_i=(x_{i1}, \ldots, x_{ip})^\intercal$ of $p$ predictors for each statistical unit $i=1, \ldots, n$ and the focus is on modeling the vector $\bpi(\bx_i)=[\pi_1(\bx_i), \ldots, \pi_L(\bx_i)]^{\intercal}$, to ultimately predict the class $y_i$ of unit $i$.
+In Sections \ref{sec.2.2} and \ref{sec.2.3} we focus on two widely-implemented representations \citep{stern_1992,tutz1991}, which address this goal, while still relying on Gaussian latent utilities.